NVIDIA/cuDecomp/examples/cc/taylor_green/README.md

 # Taylor-Green Vortex Solver
 In this sub-directory, there is an example spectral incompressible CFD solver for the Taylor-Green vortex problem written in CUDA.
 The solver is based on an implementation presented by Mortensen and Langtangen ([paper](https://arxiv.org/abs/1602.03638)).
-This example uses cuDecomp to perform global transposes required for distributed FFT computations, with full autotuning enabled to select a process grid and communication backend to minimize transpose communication.
+This example uses hipDecomp to perform global transposes required for distributed FFT computations, with full autotuning enabled to select a process grid and communication backend to minimize transpose communication.

 An example of how to launch this solver on a DGX A100 system with 8 GPUs is: